Juana Maria: Death

 Just seven weeks after arriving on the mainland, Juana Maria died of dysentery in Garey, California.
-Nidever claimed her fondness for green corn, vegetables and fresh fruit after years of little such nutrient-laden food caused the severe and ultimately fatal illness.
+Nidever claimed that her fondness for green corn, vegetables, and fresh fruit, after years of little nutrient-laden food, caused the severe and ultimately fatal illness.
 Before she died, Father Sanchez baptized and christened her with the Spanish name Juana Maria.
 She was buried in an unmarked grave on the Nidever family plot at the Santa Barbara Mission cemetery.
 Father González Rubio made the following entry in the Mission's Book of Burials: "On October 19, 1853 I gave ecclesiastical burial in the cemetery to the remains of Juana Maria, the Indian woman brought from San Nicolas Island and, since there was no one who could understand her language, she was baptized conditionally by Fr.
 Sanchez."
 In 1928, a plaque commemorating her was placed at the site by the Daughters of the American Revolution.

 Juana Maria's water basket, clothing and various artifacts, including bone needles which had been brought back from the island, were part of the collections of the California Academy of Sciences, but were destroyed in the 1906 San Francisco earthquake and fire.
 Her cormorant feather dress was apparently sent to the Vatican, but it appears to have been lost, as noted in the Island of the Blue Dolphins.